-Contrary to other big cities, safety in Madrid is relatively high.
-You will rarely have any problem in the areas most people visit.
+Contrary to other European capitals, safety in Madrid is relatively high.
+You’ll rarely have any problem in the areas most people visit.

-However, you should be wary of pickpockets in the center and particularly around Plaza del Sol, on the Metro (pay attention when taking line 8 connecting the city with Barajas airport) and around the main tourist landmarks.
+- You should be wary of pickpockets on the Metro as well.
+Be particularly cautious when taking line 8 connecting the city with Barajas airport.

 Madrid pickpockets are not violent but they can ruin your trip if your wallet or smartphone is stolen.
 Cancelling credit cards or going to the Embassy to get a new passport can be a long and annoying process.
 And you will need a copy of the report to make any kind of insurance claim (travel, auto, etc.) or to receive a new passport in the case that it was stolen.

 Although you should be careful, don’t be paranoid.
 The large majority of people travelling to Madrid visits and return home safe and sound.
 Act like you would do at home and everything should be fine.

 Follow some simple advice in terms of safety in Madrid and save yourself lots of trouble.

 - Travel relaxed but be a bit cautious.
 Always remember that as a tourist you’re a potentially easy target.
 You carry valuables and are probably disoriented.
 Don’t make things easier for pickpockets.

 - Don’t leave your luggage and personal belongings unattended.
 Always keep an eye on your stuff no matter where you are – the airport, a train station or while check a map in the middle of the street.
 It would be too tempting for a stranger to grab your backpack and run away with it.